sinabro-dev/sinabro-dev/README.md

 ## Seungho Park

+- Strive to become a Software Engineer in Working & Growing Together.

-- Strive to become a Specialist with a Blueprint called Popularization of Blockchain.
+- Strive to become a Specialist with a Blueprint called Popularization of Reformation Technology.

 - [Profile Introduction](https://private-sinabro.notion.site/90b88af31a444a3586e87351af75acf8?pvs=4)